Skip to main content

 Gabriele Ludwig

-Director, Sustainability & Environmental Affairs
+Director, Environmental Policy

-She is currently a participant of the California Roundtable for Ag and the Environment, Board chair for the non-profit Coalition for Urban/Rural Environmental Stewardship and serves on several government agencies’ advisory committees.
-Prior to joining the Almond Board, she worked for the consulting firm Schramm, Williams & Associates in Washington, DC.
-She received her Ph.D. in plant physiology from the University of California, Davis and her B.A. in Biology from Wellesley College.
+Dr. Gabriele Ludwig is the director for sustainability and environmental affairs for the Almond Board of California and combines her passion for agriculture and the environment with research and policy.
+She was instrumental in the development of the California Almond Stewardship Platform and continues to encourage a diverse range of research on almonds and environmental issues.
+She is a participant of the California Roundtable for Ag and the Environment, board chair for the non-profit Coalition for Urban/Rural Environmental Stewardship and serves on several government agencies’ advisory committees.
+Prior to joining the Almond Board, she worked for the consulting firm Schramm, Williams & Associates in Washington, D.C.
+She received her Ph.D. in plant physiology from UC Davis and her B.A. in Biology from Wellesley College.

 bio